minhtran2801/TODO-Website/README.md

 # TODO-Website

 To do website using MERN:
-Currently working on login/register part
+Currently working Redux store to connect frontend to backend